|Overview||Areas of Specialty|

 spatial reasoning, and robotics. |

-Research in the AI laboratory tends to be highly interdisciplinary, building on ideas from computer science, linguistics, psychology, economics, biology, controls, statistics, and philosophy.
-In pursuing this approach, laboratory faculty and students work closely with colleagues throughout the University.
-This collaborative environment, coupled with our unusually diverse perspectives leads to a valuable interchange of ideas within and across research groups.
-Listed here are the major areas of research on AI at the University of Michigan.
+Research in the Artificial Intelligence laboratory tends to be highly interdisciplinary, building on ideas from computer science, linguistics, psychology, economics, biology, controls, statistics, and philosophy.
+In pursuing this approach, laboratory faculty and students work closely with colleagues throughout the University to conduct theoretical, experimental, and applied investigations of intelligent systems.
+This collaborative environment, coupled with our diverse perspectives, leads to a valuable interchange of ideas within and across research groups.

 |Faculty (Show All)